pysat/pysat/docs/tutorial/tutorial_basics.rst

    dmsp = pysat.Instrument(inst_module=pysatMad.instruments.dmsp_ivm,
                            tag='utd', inst_id='f12')

-Behind the scenes pysat uses a python module named dmsp_ivm that understands how to interact with 'utd' data for 'f12'.
+Behind the scenes pysat uses a python module, :py:mod:`dmsp_ivm`, that understands how to interact with ``'utd'`` data for ``'f12'``.

-If you have previously registered the instruments in ``pysatMadrigal``, you can specify the desired Instrument using the ``platform`` and ``name`` keywords.
+If you have previously registered the instruments in :py:mod:`pysatMadrigal`, you can specify the desired :py:class:`Instrument` using the :py:data:`platform` and :py:data:`name` keywords.

 .. code:: python